It seems like now, more than ever, it has become fundamental to learn and implement mindful parenting tips to our everyday lives.

 So, stepping away from this scientific mumbo-jumbo:

-- How can we apply mindful parenting to our daily routines and ensure a happier and healthier parent-child relationship?
+- How can we apply mindful parenting activities to our daily routines and ensure a happier and healthier parent-child relationship?

 - And how does this in turn enable us to raise emotional and mentally stable children?